nori-dot-eco/contracts/docs/RemovalIdLib.md

 function subIdentifier(uint256 removalId) internal pure returns (uint32)
 ```

-Extracts and returns the subIdentifier field of a removal token id.
+Extracts and returns the `subIdentifier` field of a removal ID.